-Standards Issued but not yet Effective
+Standards Issued but not yet effective

-Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting periods after December 31, 2012.
-The Corporation does not expect the standards below to have a material impact on the financial statements, although additional disclosures may be required.
+Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting periods beginning on or after January 1, 2014.
+The Corporation is assessing the impact of these standards but does not expect the standards below to have a material impact on the consolidated financial statements, although additional disclosures may be required.